-It must be ensured that the EMERGENCY STOP function is always and immediately effective.
+- It must be ensured that the EMERGENCY STOP function is always and immediately effective.
 E-STOP buttons must not be connected at sensor inputs which provide for muting or cycle control functions!
-Since the MSI-m(E)/R does not provide for additional sensor inputs without special functions, no E-STOP buttons must be connected.
-If an E-STOP button is needed, the use of the extended version MSI-mx(E)/Rx is recommended.
+In chapter 6 "Connection examples", there is a particular example illustrating the connection of a two-channel E-STOP button. - E-STOP buttons connected to the MSI act only on the safety circuit to which the AOPD is assigned.
+Thus, it can be considered to be an area E-STOP.
+The limited sphere of action of the button is to be clearly marked for the operating personnel.